penn5/LineageOTA/README.md

 - Added support for LineageOS ( and kept support for current CyanogenMod ROMs, until they will transition to LineageOS)

 ### v2.0.6
 - Loop only between .ZIP files!
 Before even .TXT files were "parsed" which wasted some memory.
-Avoid this and make the REST server memory friendly :)
+Avoid this and make the REST server memory friendly :)libirecovery
 - HTML Changelogs!
 If you will now create a changelog file next to your ZIP file with an HTML extension ( eg. `lineage-14.0-20161230-NIGHTLY-hammerhead.html` ) this will be preferred over .TXT ones!
 Otherwise fallback to the classic TXT extension ( eg. `lineage-14.0-20161230-NIGHTLY-hammerhead.txt` )

 ### v2.0.5